eos7l/a4-creativecoding/README.md

 ---
 ### Six user controls:
 - Tooltip: there might be a slight delay but it is there.
-- Linked views on hover, also there is a caption being live-updated based on hover.
+- Linked views on hover, also there is a caption being live-updated based on hovering.
-- Documentation tab can be triggered to reopen the documentation.
+- Documentation tab can be triggered to be reopened.
-- a third visualization that allows brushing
+- A third visualization that allows zooming in and out, thanks to brushing.
-- a reset button to reset the third visualization
+- A reset button to zoom out from the third visualization.

 ### Linter: